A Survey on Stance Detection for Mis- and Disinformation Identification: Approaches

-{Stance detection models can also include an extra step for retrieving the evidence from an evidence store (e.g., inverted index).
-One such formulation is the FEVER task {\citep{thorne-etal-2018-fever}}, where the evidence is Wikipedia snippets.
-In order to evaluate the whole pipeline, they introduced a special FEVER score -- proportion of claims for which both the correct evidence is returned and a correct label prediction is made.} The top-performing systems on FEVER {(\citet{hanselowski-etal-2018-ukp} , \citet{yoneda-etal-2018-ucl}, \citet{Nie2019CombiningFE} achieved 64.2 FEVER score, by} adopting a state-of-the-art LSTM-based model for natural language inference, namely enhanced sequential inference model (ESIM~\citet{chen-etal-2017-enhanced}). \citeauthorshort{Nie2019CombiningFE} proposed a neural semantic matching network, which was ranked first in the competition.
-They incorporated additional information such as page view frequency and WordNet features in addition to using pre-trained contextualized embeddings~\citep{peters-etal-2018-deep}.\\ More recent approaches used bi-directional attention~\cite{li-etal-2018-end}, a GPT language model~\citep{malon-2018-team,yang-etal-2019-blcu}, and graph neural networks~\cite{zhou-etal-2019-gear,atanasov-etal-2019-predicting,liu-etal-2020-fine,wang2020robust,zhong-etal-2020-reasoning,weinzierl2021misinformation, si-etal-2021-topic}. {\citet{zhou-etal-2019-gear} showed that adding graph networks on top of BERT can improve the performance by 2 points, reaching 67.1 FEVER score.
-Yet, the retrieval model is also important, e.g.,~using the gold evidence set adds 1.4 points. \citet{liu-etal-2020-fine,zhong-etal-2020-reasoning} replaced the retrieval model with BERT-based one, in addition to using an improved mechanism to propagate the information between notes in the graph, which boosted the score to 70.
-Recently, \citet{ye-etal-2020-coreferential} experimented with replacing the BERT-based sentence retrieval with a model that incorporates co-reference in distant-supervised pre-training (CorefRoBERTa) to achieve high performance. \citet{wang2020robust} added external knowledge to build a contextualized semantic graph from WordNet, also using a better retriever with XLNet, achieving strong results on FEVER, and setting a new SOTA on Snopes. \citet{si-etal-2021-topic} improved multi-hop reasoning using Transformer-XH, a model with eXtra Hop attention~\citet{Zhao2020Transformer-XH}), a capsule network aggregation layer, and LDA topic information, achieving 70.7 FEVER score.}
+More recent approaches used bi-directional attention~\cite{li-etal-2018-end}, a GPT language model~\citep{malon-2018-team,yang-etal-2019-blcu}, and graph neural networks~\cite{zhou-etal-2019-gear,atanasov-etal-2019-predicting,liu-etal-2020-fine,wang2020robust,zhong-etal-2020-reasoning,weinzierl2021misinformation, si-etal-2021-topic}. {\citet{zhou-etal-2019-gear} showed that adding graph networks on top of BERT can improve performance, reaching 67.1 FEVER score.
+Yet, the retrieval model is also important, e.g.,~using the gold evidence set adds 1.4 points. \citet{liu-etal-2020-fine,zhong-etal-2020-reasoning} replaced the retrieval model with a BERT-based one, in addition to using an improved mechanism to propagate the information between nodes in the graph, boosting the score to 70.
+Recently, \citet{ye-etal-2020-coreferential} experimented with a retriever that incorporates co-reference in distant-supervised pre-training, namely, CorefRoBERTa. \citet{wang2020robust} added external knowledge to build a contextualized semantic graph, setting a new SOTA on Snopes. \citet{si-etal-2021-topic} and \citet{ijcai2021-536} improved multi-hop reasoning using a model with eXtra Hop attention~\citep{Zhao2020Transformer-XH}, a capsule network aggregation layer, and LDA topic information}. \citet{atanasova2022insufficient} introduced the task of evidence sufficiency prediction to more reliably predict the \textit{NOT ENOUGH INFO} class.